Hikipeko/knowledge-garden/EE/VLSI/2 MOS Transistor Theory.md

 * The pMOS transistor operates in just the opposite fashion.
 * Body is tied to a high potential so that the two junctions are normally reverse-biased.
+* Majority carriers flow from their source to their drain.

 ![[Pasted image 20230719120730.png]]